 Why does someone have oral surgery?
-The reasons may come as a surprise, why you might go to the dentist to have this done.
-Surgeons should do the procedure who have the expertise and knowledge.
-They diagnose and treat conditions that relate to the face, mouth and jaw.
-It can involve muscle, skin and bone.
-Included are removal of teeth, providing dental implants and surgery to your gums.
-Insurance companies usually consider this type of surgery medical, rather than dental.
+The reasons may come as a surprise why you might go to the dentist to have this done.
+Surgeons should do the procedure who have expertise and knowledge.
+They diagnose and treat conditions that relate to the face, mouth, and jaw.
+It can involve muscle, skin, and bone.
+Included are removal of teeth, providing dental implants, and surgery to your gums.
+Insurance companies usually consider this type of surgery medical rather than dental.

 What Are Some Reasons For Oral Surgery?

-There are a number of reasons someone may require oral surgery.
+There are many reasons someone may require oral surgery.
 Surgery may be the answer when you have the following:

 - Removal of a wisdom tooth